notes on notes

 I don’t always do a great job of it, but I try to publish usable notes on problems other people might have.

-I use a growing set of other tags to further categorize p1k3 entries.
+I use a growing set of tags to further categorize p1k3 entries.

 I like to try writing a detailed public explanation for significant changes I make to open source software projects.
 So, for example, if I do a project for Adafruit that isn’t otherwise described in a tutorial, release a new version of wrt, or write a new utility script for bpb-kit, I’ll try to write a post along the lines of these: